SuQuoc/cpp_modules/README.md

 # cpp_modules
 This is a repository of the 42 cpp modules 00 to 09.
-It contains my approach to solve the modules and shows my journney learning C++
+It contains my approach to solve the modules and shows my journney learning C++.
+In which i learned among other things:
+- polymorphism
+- object oriented programing
+- stl container

 Notes:
 - every module must comply with the C++98 standard